iainbx/tournament-results/README.md

 # Tournament Results Project
-A Python module that uses a PostgreSQL database to manage a Swiss style tournament.
+A Python module that uses a PostgreSQL database to manage a Swiss style tournament. ...
 The module allows players to be registered, rounds of matches to be computed, match results to be recorded, and standings to be viewed.

 ## Swiss Style
-The Swiss system allows all players to play in each round of a tournament, whilst keeping a small number of rounds for the tournament.
+The Swiss system allows all players to play in each round of a tournament, whilst keeping the number of rounds in the tournament small.
-It achieves this by pairing players with identical or similar tournament scores in each round.
-This allows a winner to be determined in fewer rounds.
+It achieves this by pairing players with identical or similar tournament scores in each round, allowing a winner to be determined in fewer rounds.

-The rules implemented in the pairing algorithm of this API are:
+The rules implemented in the pairing algorithm of this module are:
 * Each player is paired with another player with the same score, or as close as possible, in a round.
 * Players can only play each other once in a tournament.